dhakal07/train-locations-website/README.md

 ## Learning Journey
 As a IT student at Centria, I used my programming knowlwdge, UI/UX, and software engineering skills to build this.
 Adding auto-updates and a train list taught me how to handle real-time data and improve usability!.
 I knew it would be tough but i enjoyed the assignment and it was a great learning curve.

+## References
+Apart from my learninings, i used the help from Internet to correctly remember some codes.